GareginDavtyan/Mailing-System/README.md

 ## Installing

-* Download the project
+* Download the project.
-* Export the [mailing.sql](https://github.com/GareginDavtyan/Mailing-System/blob/master/mailing.sql) file in your databasa
+* Create databasa and export the [mailing.sql](https://github.com/GareginDavtyan/Mailing-System/blob/master/mailing.sql) file in your db.
-* Create new folder in your root directory and place both *app* and *public* folders there
+* Create new folder in your root directory and place both *app* and *public* folders there.

 ## Running the tests

-* change your databasa connection settings in *app/connectDB.php*
+* change your databasa connection settings in *app/connectDB.php*.
 * The *index.php* file inside *public* folder is the home page.